-Burp_wp is an extension of burpsuite used to scan and find vulnerabilities in wordpress plugins and themes using burpsuite proxy.
+Burp_wp is an extension of burpsuite used to scan and find vulnerabilities in WordPress plugins and themes using a burpsuite proxy.
 It was created by Kacper Szurek and can be downloaded from here.

-To run this extension we first need to install jython.
-Jython is an implementation of python programming that can run on java platform.
-You can download jython from here.
+To run this extension we first need to install Jython.
+Jython is an implementation of python programming that can run on the Java platform.
+You can download Jython from here.

-Now we go to extender, and select extensions tab to add the burp_wp extension.
+Now we go to the extender, and select extensions tab to add the burp_wp extension.

 We click on Add, a pop up will come.
-We select python as extension type and give the location at which the burp_wp file is located.
-We select “show in UI” for standard output and error to get any error if any occur.
+We select python as an extension type and give the location at which the burp_wp file is located.
+We select “show in UI” for standard output and error to get an error if any occur.

-As soon as the extension get installed we get the message in the image below that shows it was installed successfully.
+As soon as the extension gets installed we get the message in the image below that shows it was installed successfully.

 Now we get a new “Burp WP” tab.
 Burp_WP automatically updates the first time it gets installed.
 It downloads the list of vulnerable plugins and theme from the database of WPscan.